 OVERLAPPING ACCOUNT NUMBERS

 Given each vendor is a separate entity, they are obviously not concerned (or even aware!) if the account number for their client is the same account number used by another vendor who also flows through Fintech.
 Frequently we see this because vendors will use the restaurant name or ABC number as the account number.

 This is where the biggest challenge is with regards to Fintech.
 When we are relying on the EDI data, we only use the account number to do the initial match.
 Parsing the file and automatically directing the invoices to the correct unit may not be possible as the routing can contain duplicate account numbers.
 We still get it right the vast majority of the time - thousands of Fintech invoices a day! - but not always.
 You may find that one vendor's invoice ends up being processed under the incorrect vendor.
 This is the most common error we see with Fintech Digital Invoices.
 In this case, just send us an email to firstname.lastname@example.org and let us know which invoice and which vendor is the correct one and we will get it reprocessed for you.

 If you want to turn the Digital Invoice feature off and just submit invoice images, we're happy to process them that way for you.
-If you want to rely on the EDI data, these small mixups will likely continue to occur but we're happy to fix them as soon as you alert us to them.
+Some clients keep the EDI feed flowing but also upload the invoice images as a backup to ensure nothing is missed.
+If you want to just rely on the EDI data, these small mixups will likely continue to occur but we're happy to fix them as soon as you alert us to them.
 Unfortunately it's an inherent limitation in the EDI integration with Fintech.
 Most clients feel the speed and convenience of the EDI data is still worth it, but we understand if you want to switch to uploading the image for us to process.